earthly/website/blog/_posts/2021-12-14-golang-http.md

 }
 ~~~

-If the service is stops or crashes I'll lose all my activity data, but on the plus side I can simply use the slice offset as my auto-incrementing Id.
+If the service stops or crashes, I'll lose all my activity data, but I can use the slice offset as my auto-incrementing Id.

 Doing that, I can write an insert function like this: